powerpcme/VinylPi/README.md

 ### Dependencies

 Currently this script is designed to run on a Raspberry Pi (Tested on a Pi 3 and Pi 5).
-It should work on most linux distributions with.
+It should work on most linux distributions with these dependencies installed.

 ```
 sudo apt-get update